subhoS/portfolio_/content/blog/hello-world.md

 ---
-title: "Hello — building an SEO-first portfolio"
+title: "Hello: building an SEO-first portfolio"
 date: "2025-10-24"
 description: "Why an SEO-first personal portfolio matters and the approach I'm taking."
 tags: